ngi-nix/summer-of-nix/README.md

 Summer of Nix 2023 takes place between July and October 2023.

+Participation in Summer of Nix has proven to be — for some — a pathway to contract work for [NLNet] and the NixOS Foundation.

 ## Goals

-Summer of Nix is sponsored by a [Next Generation Internet (NGI)](https://www.ngi.eu/) grant through the [NLNet Foundation](https://nlnet.nl/) and the NixOS Foundation
+Summer of Nix is sponsored by a [Next Generation Internet (NGI)](https://www.ngi.eu/) grant through the [NLNet Foundation][NLNet] and the NixOS Foundation
 to:

 - improve the deployment story of NGI-funded projects (using Nix, of course)